-In order to address this problem, we present a framework that allows agents to reach a consensus on the terminology they use in order to communicate.
-The framework we present was primarily motivated by open-agent environments, and although in the reminder of the paper we refer to agents, the framework can equally be applied to semantic web services.
-The framework allows agents to express their preferred choices over candidate correspondences.
-This is achieved by adapting argument-based negotiation, used in multi-agent systems, to deal specifically with arguments that support or oppose the proposed correspondences between ontologies.
+In order to address this problem, we present a framework to support agents negotiate agreement on the terminology they use in order to communicate, by allowing them to express their preferred choices over candidate correspondences.
+This is achieved by adapting argument-based negotiation to deal specifically with arguments that support or oppose the proposed correspondences between ontologies.
 The set of potential arguments are clearly identified and grounded on the underlying ontology languages, and the kinds of mapping that can be supported by any such argument are clearly specified.
-In order to compute the preferred ontology alignments for each agent, we use a value-based argumentation framework [3] allowing each agent to express its preferences between the categories of arguments that are clearly identified in the context of ontology alignment.
+In order to compute the preferred ontology alignments for each agent, we use a value-based argumentation framework [5], allowing each agent to express its preferences between the categories of arguments that are clearly identified in the context of ontology alignment.
 Our approach is able to give a formal motivation for the selection of any correspondence, and enables consideration of an agents' interests and preferences that may influence the selection of a given correspondence.
 Therefore, this work provides a concrete instantiation of the "meaning negotiation" process that we would like agents to achieve.
 Moreover, in contrast to current ontology matching procedures, the choice of alignment is based on two clearly identified elements: (i) the argumentation framework, which is common to all agents, and (ii) the preference relations which are private to each agent.

 The remainder of this paper is structured as follows.
-Section 2 defines the assumptions underlining the framework.
-In Section 3 we present in detail the argumentation framework and how it can be used.
-Section 4 defines the various categories of arguments that can support or attack mappings.
-Section 5 defines the notion of agreed and agreeable alignments for agents, and a procedure to find them is proposed in Section 6.
-Next, in section 7, an example is provided to illustrate the argumentation process.
-Section 8 presents some related work, and finally, Section 9 draws some concluding remarks and identifies directions for further exploration.
+Section 2 presents the argumentation framework and how it can be used.
+Section 3 defines the various categories of arguments that can support or attack mappings, and defines the notion of agreed and agreeable alignments for agents, whereas Section 4 proposes a procedure to find them.
+An example illustrating the argumentation process is given in Section 5, followed concluding remarks in Section 6^5 .

-2 Assumptions underlining the framework
+2 Argumentation framework

-In this paper, we focus on autonomous agents situated in an open system.
-Each agent has a name and a knowledge base, expressed using an ontology.
-Moreover, we assume that the mental attitudes of an agent towards correspondences are represented in terms of interests and preferences.
-These represent the motivations of the agent, that determine whatever a mapping is accepted or rejected.
-Indeed, each agent has a (partial or total) pre-ordering of preferences over different types of ontology mismatches (Pref).
+This paper focuses on autonomous agents situated within an open system.
+Each agent has a knowledge base, expressed using one of several possible ontologies.
+The mental attitudes of an agent towards correspondences are represented in terms of interests and preferences, which represent the motivations of the agent, and thus determine whether a mapping is accepted or rejected.
+The preferences are represented as a (partial or total) pre-ordering of preferences over different types of ontology mismatches (Pref)6.